 2: an experience associated with the definite and decisive adoption of a religion

-Converting is not a word used in the context of a therapeutic technique or practice.
+“Conversion” is not a word normally used in the context of a therapeutic technique or practice.
 It has a different connotation altogether.
 It has been and is used regularly in the sense of a religious conversion.
 According to Judeo-Christian belief, conversion is a spiritual experience, a radical change or transformation happening within the individual.